ledeprogram/data-and-databases/README.md

 Edits](https://twitter.com/congressedits)) or iterate through/randomly select
 data for presentation (like [Census Americans](https://twitter.com/censusamericans)).
 This extra credit assignment can make up for up to 5% of your final grade.
+Complete this assignment by July 12th.
+[Send me](mailto:ap3328@columbia.edu) a link to the Twitter bot and a zip file with the source code for the bot.